Land recycling

 Land recycling is the reuse of abandoned, vacant, or underused properties for redevelopment or repurposing.

-Land recycling aims to ensure the reuse of developed land as part of: new developments; cleaning up contaminated properties; reuse and/or making use of used land surrounded by development or nearby infrastructure.
+It aims to ensure the reuse of developed land as part of new developments; cleaning up contaminated properties; and reuse and/or making use of used land surrounded by development or nearby infrastructure.
 End-uses from land recycling may include: mixed-use, residential, commercial, or industrial developments; and/or public open space such as urban open space used by urban parks, community gardens; or larger open space reserves such as regional parks.

-Since many abandoned and underutilized properties lie within economically distressed and disadvantaged communities, land recycling often benefits and stimulates re-investment in historically under-served areas.
+Since many abandoned and underutilized properties lie within economically distressed and disadvantaged communities, land recycling often benefits and stimulates re-investment in historically underserved areas.
 However, due to the previous use of these sites, there can be many health hazards when dealing with the land, such as metals, plastics, asbestos, glass shards, gas generation, and radioactive substances.
 Such environmentally distressed properties, with site clean-up and mitigation considerations, are commonly referred to as brownfields.

 Types

 Adaptive building

 The most common form of land recycling is the redevelopment of abandoned or unused building properties.
 Adaptive building is the development of an old abandoned building to repurpose it into a new building design and/or new purpose.
 Saving the old buildings and reusing the materials within the buildings is considered more environmentally sustainable than building all new structure with new materials.
 This repurposing of materials in the existing adaption or to a different building site could include wood, metals, roofing, brick, etc. and would provide products for new projects to prevent excessive waste.
 Site disruptions are also decreased due to less destruction and building.

 The adaptive process also provides a more sustainable way to promote environmentally friendly infrastructure.
 It also reduces the amount of pollutants that can contaminate the soil and water around the abandoned building.
-This can be particularly beneficial when repurposing buildings which are near schools, residential neighborhoods, or other workplaces by mitigating occupational hazards from such contaminants commonly found in construction.
-This is considered more economically friendly, when accounting for direct and indirect cost savings to the construction company and to the building owner.
+This can be particularly beneficial when repurposing buildings that are near schools, residential neighborhoods, or other workplaces by mitigating occupational hazards from such contaminants commonly found in construction.
+This is considered more economically friendly when accounting for direct and indirect cost savings to the construction company and to the building owner.
 The cost of producing new materials and the services that come with manufacturing these products are much more costly than repurposing existing buildings.